We may be physically closed but we are working from home so please feel free to contact us.

 Useful links @ UKZN

-Choose the option called 'icataloguel' and when you get a results list, narrow your search by reference type (called formats on the left hand side).
+In the 'icatalogue' search box type your search words and when you get a results list, narrow your search by reference type (called formats on the left hand side).
 UKZN results show up first.

 The Writing Place (Pmb)